 View the latest safety training information in our 2014 Corporate Responsibility Report.

 Hormel Foods has a Corporate Safety Steering Committee that provides corporate-wide safety process leadership to all business units of Hormel Foods and its subsidiaries.
 Hormel Foods has long been at the forefront of the industry in employee safety, and this committee further drives our leadership in this area.

 The goals of the committee include:

 Our Safety, Health and Ergonomic Policy states that the safety, well-being and comfort of each employee is a team effort requiring everyone’s participation.
 Each location operates with a manager responsible for the safety program and a safety committee that meets monthly to review and discuss safety topics and ideas.
 The committees are responsible for assisting in the development of the plant’s safety processes and keeping employees engaged.
 In addition, they perform monthly safety and ergonomic audits, and when necessary, ensure corrective actions are implemented.
-Companywide, our safety committees are comprised of more than 2,000 hourly and salaried employees.
+Companywide, our safety committees are comprised of approximately 2,000 hourly and salaried employees.

 In 2013, employee engagement increased from the 2011 survey.
 Seventy-one percent of respondents were in agreement with statements that measure overall engagement.
 Our employee response rates continue to outperform the manufacturing industry average of 65 percent.